Stalowa Wola: Transport

-Polish State Railways (PKP) provides scheduled connections to Lublin, Warsaw, Kraków, Katowice, Wrocław, Rzeszów, Przemyśl and Odessa (in Ukraine).
+Polish State Railways (PKP) provides scheduled connections to Lublin, Warsaw, Kraków, Katowice, Wrocław, Rzeszów, Przemyśl and Odesa (in Ukraine).
 Summer connections are available to the TriCity (Gdańsk, Gdynia and Sopot) and Hel.
 The city has several railway stations that include: Stalowa Wola, Stalowa Wola South, Stalowa Wola Centre and Stalowa Wola Rozwadów, and is a main rail junction.
 All four stations are located on the main Przeworsk – Skarżysko-Kamienna line.
 Additionally, Stalowa Wola Rozwadów provides a northern connection with Lublin and, from Stalowa Wola South, a line runs east to Zamość, via Zwierzyniec.
 The ZMKS is the city's main public transit agency, operating a fleet of buses in Stalowa Wola and the surrounding districts.

 Sports

 The city is a home for the professional football club Stal Stalowa Wola.
-They play their home matches at the Podkarpackie Centrum Piłki Nożnej, opened in 2020.
-Moreover, the city is known from the amateur football club Parafialny Klub Sportowy San Rozwadów, that compete in Klasa A.
+They play their home matches at the Subcarpathian Football Center, opened in 2020.
+Previously, the amateur football club San Rozwadów existed in the city.
+Established in 2010, it competed in the lower tiers of Polish football, oscillating between the 7th and 8th divisions, yet did not enter the league for the 2022–2023 season.